davidrequena/multifastats/README.md

 - Total %GC in file: This parameter calculates the percentage of G, C or S (G or C) nucleotides (no case sensitive) in the complete set of sequences.

-For each sequence, the parameters calculated are:
+For the output of the subgroup of sequences, a .csv file is write in the current working directory: subgroup_(FILENAME)_(TIME).csv

+For the pseudosequence output, a .csv file is write in the current working directory: pseudoseq_(FILENAME)_(TIME).csv

-A .csv file is write in the current working directory: sganl_(FILENAME)_(TIME).csv
+For the single sequence analysis, a .csv file is write in the current working directory: sganl_(FILENAME)_(TIME).csv
-This contains each single sequence stats:
+This contains stats of each single sequence:

 - N: Number of the sequence in the set of sequences.
 - ID: ID (header) of the sequence.
+- Type: Sequence type (DNA, RNA or protein).
 - Length: Number of nucleotides (or aminoacids) in the sequence.
 - %GC: Percentage of G, C or S (G or C) nucleotides (no case sensitive) in the sequence.